torvalds/linux/Documentation/scheduler/sched-ext.rst

-However, when the BPF scheduler is loaded and ``SCX_OPS_SWITCH_PARTIAL`` is set in ``ops->flags``, only tasks with the ``SCHED_EXT`` policy are scheduled by sched_ext, while tasks with ``SCHED_NORMAL``, ``SCHED_BATCH`` and ``SCHED_IDLE`` policies are scheduled by CFS.
+However, when the BPF scheduler is loaded and ``SCX_OPS_SWITCH_PARTIAL`` is set in ``ops->flags``, only tasks with the ``SCHED_EXT`` policy are scheduled by sched_ext, while tasks with ``SCHED_NORMAL``, ``SCHED_BATCH`` and ``SCHED_IDLE`` policies are scheduled by the fair-class scheduler.

-Terminating the sched_ext scheduler program, triggering `SysRq-S`, or detection of any internal error including stalled runnable tasks aborts the BPF scheduler and reverts all tasks back to CFS.
+Terminating the sched_ext scheduler program, triggering `SysRq-S`, or detection of any internal error including stalled runnable tasks aborts the BPF scheduler and reverts all tasks back to the fair-class scheduler.

 .. code-block:: none